 The Racine Symphony Orchestra, one of the oldest symphony orchestras in Wisconsin, in continuous operation since its founding, was established in 1932 by Frederick Schulte (1891-1966), a composer, conductor, and bandmaster who taught in the Racine public schools for 36 years.
 He served as its first conductor for 25 years.

 In the early years, the Orchestra played four annual concerts per year at the Main Street Theater.
 The board was elected from among the players, who selected the music and the guest artists, sold the tickets and the advertising in the programs, and solicited donations.

-At the end of the season, any excess of income over expenses was distributed among the musicians, including the conductor, according to the number of rehearsals and concerts they attended.
-In 1957, when Schulte retired and funds were needed for a salary for a new conductor, the distribution of dividends ceased, and musicians were not paid for their services again until the mid 80s.
-A young (19 year old) Isaac Stern played with the Orchestra in 1941.
+The name Racine Symphony Orchestra was adopted in 1935.
+The Orchestra membership was entirely male until 1938, when the board allowed “women musicians into the Orchestra, if necessary.”
 A constitution and by-laws were adopted in 1936, and incorporation as a non-profit organization followed in 1938.
 The RSO was a charter member of the American Symphony Orchestra League in 1942 and later joined the Wisconsin Symphony Orchestra League.
 In 1967, the RSO joined the newly organized Racine Arts Council.
-In 1960 the Board was expanded to 15 members, with the majority being non-musicians, although the by-laws stated that not less than four members must be active playing members of the Orchestra.
+In 1960 the Board was expanded to 15 members, with the majority being non-musicians, although the by-laws at the time stated that not less than four members must be active playing members of the Orchestra.
 In 1964, the Symphony Guild was established to promote the interests of the Racine Symphony Orchestra.

 Since its establishment, over 400 concerts have been held by the Racine Symphony Orchestra.
 In 1932 there were just two concerts; some seasons there have been as many as eleven.
 In recent years the RSO has performed between five and six per year.
-The RSO’s Masterworks series was initiated in 1991, with five concerts given in the Prairie School Theater.
-The Orchestra’s 2014-15 Season consisted of three Masterworks concerts, three pops concerts and seven educational programs.
+The RSO’s Masterworks series was initiated in 1991.
+The Orchestra’s 2016-17 Season consisted of two Masterworks concerts, three pops concerts and seven educational programs.

 Written by Ellen Schmidt

-Revised and updated by RSO Staff
+Revised and Updated by RSO Staff – May 2017